lardemua/atom_documentation/docs/procedures.md

 -h, --help            show this help message and exit -n NAME, --name NAME  package name
 -cfg CONFIG_FILE, --config_file CONFIG_FILE
-                      Specify if you want to configure the calibration package with a specific configutation file.
+                      Specify if you want to configure the calibration package with a specific configuration file.
                       If this flag is not given, the standard config.yml ill be used.
 ```
 ##### Using tfs instead of the xacro file